mdglankush65/YoutubeSubscribersBackend/README.md

 - Node.js Documentation - learn about Node.js features and APIs.

 ## Deploy on Vercel
-The easiest way to deploy your backend service is to use the Vercel Platform from the creators of Next.js.
+The easiest way to deploy your backend service is to use the Render Platform.

+For more information on deploying Node.js applications on Render, check out the Render Node.js Deployment Documentation.
-This project is configured for easy deployment on Vercel with a vercel.json configuration file.
-For more details, check out the Vercel deployment documentation.
+This project is configured for easy deployment on Render.

 ## Contributing
 Your feedback and contributions are welcome!
 Please open an issue or submit a pull request for any changes.